MervinDelfin/gira-homeserver-api/README.md

 client.connect()
 ```

-For more in depth comments check out the example.py
+For more in depth comments check out the [quick_start.py](https://github.com/leoyn/gira-homeserver-api/blob/master/examples/quick_start.py) in the examples directory.

 **What is this code doing?**

 It connects to your homeserver with the given credentials and turns on a lamp with id 101.

-## Device Types
+## Internal Device Types

+These are device types when you access your Gira Homeserver directly via the client.
+When you want to use the device object instead look for [here](#devices).
+They use the same devices types of GIRA but asbtract the numerical types by providing appropiate functions.

 |Type| Description | Example devices|
 |----|-------------|----------------|